 What makes sports marketing work?
-Like activation, engagement is one of the main things that makes sponsorship and sports marketing so successful.
-Brands need to stand by their customers just as teams need to be close to their fans, and luckily enough we have the technology just to do so.
+Like activation, engagement is one of the main things that makes sponsorship and sports marketing campaigns so successful.
+Sports Brands need to stand by their customers just as teams need to be close to their fans, and luckily enough we have the technology just to do so.
 Social media and apps ensure a strong relationship, but marketeers need to be clever and truly passionate to break through the noise (of course, RTR Sports Marketing call help you do this.)

 F – Facebook